 In 2007 Canberra-based artist Waratah Lahy completed her Doctor of Philosophy (Visual Arts) at the Australian National University in Canberra and exhibited for the first time with MAY SPACE (formerly Brenda May Gallery) in the exhibition Small, which has led to seven subsequent solo exhibitions.
-In 2017 Lahy will have two solo shows, Everyday at MAY SPACE and Three Hundred and Sixty Six at Canberra Contemporary Art Space, and has been curated into Pareidolia: cloud gazing at the Megalo Print Studio.
+In 2017 Lahy had two solo shows, Everyday at MAY SPACE and Three Hundred and Sixty Six at Canberra Contemporary Art Space.

 Obtaining the ANU University medal for her first class Honours Bachelor of Arts degree, Lahy has since undergone residencies at the Cite Internationale des Arts in Paris, awarded by the Australia Council for the Arts (2012), the Megalo Print Studio (2011) and Schloss Haldenstein in Haldenstein, Switzerland (2005).
 Lahy has also participated in an exchange to the Faculty of Fine Arts at Chiang Mai University in Thailand in 1997, and in 2015 was granted Arts ACT project funding.